-Figure 2.1 gives an overview of the main elements used to carry out the work presented in this thesis.
+Figure 2.1 gives an overview of the main elements used to carry out the work presented in this thesis

-A 4He bucket dewar cryostat 1 with LN_2 /vacuum shielding is fixed in the center of an optical table leaning on a 3-post passive vibration isolation system.
+A $^4$ He bucket dewar cryostat $^1$ with LN2/vacuum shielding is fixed in the center of an optical table leaning on a 3-post passive vibration isolation system.

-At the bottom of the cryostat, a superconducting magnet allows to apply a static magnetic field along the z-axis up to $B = \pm 8$ T. The cryostat probe consists of a stainless steel tube with baffling matching the ones of the magnet support assembly: the 'warm' side is terminated by a set of CF flanges with optical and electrical feedthroughs, while on the 'cold' side is welded to a custom copper flange.
+At the bottom of the cryostat, a superconducting magnet allows to apply a static magnetic field along the z-axis up to $B=\pm 8$ T. The cryostat probe consists of a stainless steel tube with baffling matching the ones of the magnet support assembly: the 'warm' side is terminated by a set of CF flanges with optical and electrical feedthroughs, while on the 'cold' side is welded to a custom copper flange.

 As shown in Fig. 2.2(a), the microscope is bolted to the center of the copper flange which provides the thermal contact with the liquid helium bath as well as an interface to indium seal the probe with the bottom vacuum can.

-The vacuum in the probe can reach a base pressure of 10^{-7} mbar with a turbo pumping station2 and can be maintained at 10^{-6} mbar just by using an ion pump3 to perform measurement at room temperature, thanks to the absence of vibrations in such pumps.
+The vacuum in the probe can reach a base pressure of $10^{-7}$ mbar with a turbo pumping station and can be maintained at $10^{-6}$ mbar just by using an ion pump to perform measurement at room temperature, thanks to the absence of vibrations in such pumps.

 The setup for the optical detection of the nanowire's motion (see Section 2.2.2) is entirely fiber-based (red path in Fig. 2.1).
-Light from a 35 mW fiber-coupled distributed-feedback diode laser4 with $\lambda = 1550$ nm is launched along the slow-axis into one arm of a 95 : 5 polarization maintaining (PM) fiber-optic coupler5.
-The long 5% coupling branch is fed into the probe down to the optical microscope titanium
+Light from a 35 mW fiber-coupled distributed-feedback diode laser with $\lambda = 1550$ nm is launched along the slow-axis into one arm of a 95 : 5 polarization maintaining (PM) fiber-optic coupler.
+The long 5% coupling branch is fed into the probe down to the optical microscope encased in a cylindrical titanium chuck (Fig. 2.3(a)).
+The 95% coupling branch, instead, can be